A day-by-day guide to the week's best online theater and dance

 Thursday 7pm EST/ midnight GMT (available for 30 days)

 The midtown jazz venue Birdland welcomes music back to its stage in a twice-weekly concert series with a solid lineup of stars on its roster.
 There’s no audience, but the performers, suitably distanced from one another, have the benefit of professional sound and three cameras as they perform their live sets.
 (Each concert costs $20 and remains available on demand for a month after the premiere.)
-This edition features the affable Broadway actor Christopher Sieber, whose well-stuffed résumé includes La Cage aux Folles, Into the Woods, Spamalot, Matilda, Pippin, Shrek and The Prom.
+This edition features Broadway’s Aisha de Haas (Caroline, or Change) in Memory Lane, a musical stroll through standards by songwriters including Burt Bahcarach and Rodgers and Hammerstein.
+Billy Stritch mans the keys.

 The Moth: Unstoppable